ewitulsk/PismoProtocol/price-feed-aggregator/README.md

 # Price Feed Aggregator

-A service that aggregates cryptocurrency price feeds from Pyth Network and provides a websocket interface for clients to subscribe to live price updates.
+A service that aggregates cryptocurrency price feeds from Pyth Network and Polygon.io, providing a websocket interface for clients to subscribe to live price updates and candlestick data.

 ## Features

-- Connect to Pyth Network's Hermes Server-Sent Events (SSE) stream to receive price feed updates
+- Connect to Pyth Network's Hermes Server-Sent Events (SSE) stream to receive real-time price feed updates
+- Connect to Polygon.io's WebSocket API to receive candlestick data for cryptocurrencies
 - Provide a WebSocket interface for clients to subscribe to specific price feeds
+- Support dedicated Polygon-only subscriptions for candlestick chart data
 - Handle multiple concurrent client connections and subscriptions
-- Robust error handling and automatic reconnection to Pyth
+- Robust error handling and automatic reconnection to data sources
 - REST API for metadata and status information

 ## Architecture